You don’t know someone until you travel with them.

 If you have a clear idea of who is going with you on a trip, do not forget about discussing the following:

-Decide what you are going to do every day – I know a lot of people are against over planning.
+Decide on an itinerary – I know a lot of people are against over planning.
 Well, me too.
 But, if you are going with somebody, this is not only your trip.

-Decide if some activities should be done together or alone – This is why planning the daily activities is important.
+Decide if some activities should be done together or alone – This is why planning daily activities is important.
 You may want to go somewhere or do something on your own.
 There is nothing wrong with doing different things.
 On the contrary, it may help to keep peace and good attitudes when tension is building up.

 Decide on a budget or how to divide travel costs – This is extremely important.
 Fights over money are the most difficult ones to overcome.
 Decide the budget level for your basic travel needs (accommodation, transportation, food).
 Divide costs fairly.
 Have a way to keep transparent information about the costs.
-Additionally, respect is one of the members of your travel party want to indulge at some point.
+Additionally, respect if one of the members of your travel party wants to indulge at some point.